 Chicken Pox Excluded immediately at first sign of illness.
-Isolation at home for 6 days, after the a child experience diarrhea at school, the parents will be called to pick up the child upon the second uncontained occurrence.
+Isolation at home for 6 days, after the appearance of rash or contagious is provided.

+Conjunctivitis (Pink Eye) May attend after signs and symptoms have disappeared and doctor's note stating the child is no longer diarrhea at school, the parents will be called to pick up the child upon the second uncontained occurrence.
 This child is then excluded, at a minimum, for 24 hours.

-Conjunctivitis (Pink Eye) May attend after signs and symptoms have disappeared and doctor's note stating the child